Shahbaz sent to jail after NAB plea for remand extension rejected

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Thursday sent former Punjab chief minister and Opposition leader in the National Assembly Shahbaz Sharif to jail on judicial remand in the Ashiana Housing Scheme scam.
+LAHORE: An accountability court on Thursday sent former Punjab chief minister and Opposition leader in National Assembly Shahbaz Sharif to jail on judicial remand in Ashiana Housing Scheme scam.

+Shahbaz Sharif, who was in NAB’s custody for more than 60 days, now will be shifted to Kotlakhpat Jail and will be produced again before the court on December 13.

 Earlier, Parvez had argued that there is no link of Shahbaz’s tax returns with Ashiana investigations and there is no crime in giving gifts after selling properties in England.
 The counsel argued his client’s expenses are within limits of income and implored the court to refuse NAB’s plea for extension in physical remand of his client.
 NAB has completely failed to prove anything which exceeds his client’s income, Amjad concluded.